djmasde/wmaker/README.md

 wmtimer: is a dockable alarm clock.

+Window Maker 0.17.5:

-Added Window Maker 0.17.5, runs ok, only changues, re formated Makefiles, and configure to actual format, install without problems :)
+Runs ok in 2015, only changues, re formated Makefiles, and configure to actual format, install without problems :)

 remember backup the GNUstep dir, if uses a never version of wmaker...